Autism Speaks: History

 Autism Speaks was founded in February 2005 by Bob Wright, vice chairman of General Electric, and his wife Suzanne, a year after their grandson Christian was diagnosed with autism.
 The organization was established with a $25 million donation from The Home Depot founder Bernie Marcus, who sat on its board of directors for some years.
 Since its founding, Autism Speaks has merged with three existing autism organizations.

 Autism Speaks has combined organizations that funded peer-reviewed research into genetic causes, promoted alternative theories and therapies, and advocated for people with autism.
 In 2005, Autism Speaks merged with the Autism Coalition for Research and Education.
-In early 2006, a year after its founding, Autism Speaks merged with the National Alliance for Autism Research (NAAR).
+In early 2006, a year after its founding, Autism Speaks merged with NAAR.
 NAAR, founded in 1994, was the first U.S. nonprofit organization dedicated to supporting research into causes, treatment, and cures for autism spectrum disorders.
-The founders comprised a small group of parents, including two psychiatrists, a lawyer and a chemistry professor.
-In 2007, Autism Speaks completed its merger with Cure Autism Now (CAN).
+The founders were a small group of parents, including two psychiatrists, a lawyer and a chemistry professor.
+In 2007, Autism Speaks completed its merger with CAN.
 CAN was founded in 1995 by Jonathan Shestack and Portia Iversen.

 In January 2008, child clinical psychologist Geraldine Dawson became Autism Speaks' chief science officer.
 In April 2010, the organization named Yoko Ono its first "Global Autism Ambassador."
-Autism Speaks has used the "Wubbzy" character from Wow!
+In 2009, Autism Speaks used the "Wubbzy" character from Wow!
 Wow!
-Wubbzy! as a mascot.
-In 2019, Autism Speaks featured Julia from Sesame Street in PSAs promoting early autism screening.
+Wubbzy! to promote World Autism Awareness Day.
+In 2019, Autism Speaks featured the autistic character Julia from Sesame Street in public service announcements (PSAs) promoting early autism screening.
+The use of Julia in the PSAs prompted the Autistic Self Advocacy Network (ASAN), an autistic-led nonprofit organization, to end its years-long collaboration with the show's production company.
+ASAN objected to the PSAs promoting Autism Speaks' guide for families of newly diagnosed children (the "100 Day Kit"), which it criticized for lacking information about communication supports, using stigmatizing language, and promoting compliance-based therapies and pseudoscientific diets.

 In May 2015, Bob Wright resigned as chairman of the organization and was succeeded by Brian Kelly.
 Co-founder Suzanne Wright took a leave of absence in November 2015, following a diagnosis of pancreatic cancer.
 She died in July 2016.

 Mark Roithmayr led Autism Speaks from 2005 to 2012.
 In June 2012, he was succeeded by Liz Feld who had joined the organization the same year as executive vice president of strategic communications before she was promoted to become the president.
 Feld was succeeded by Angela Timashenka Geiger who served in the position beginning in February 2016.
 In October 2021, Autism Speaks appointed Keith Wargo as its new president and CEO.

 In 2024, Autism Speaks Canada, the Canadian arm of the organization, announced that it would be shutting down effective January 31, 2025.
 The organization said that the United States branch would continue operation.